Primavera (Hannibal): Plot

 After the events at Lecter's house, Graham (Hugh Dancy) wakes up in the hospital, having survived the stabbing.
 He then receives a visitor: Abigail Hobbs (Kacey Rohl), who managed to survive her wounds.
 She says that Lecter (Mads Mikkelsen) carefully knew where to cut them in order to survive, as their wounds were "surgical".

-Abigail reprimands Graham for conspiring against Lecter, stating that she still believes in Lecter despite having stabbed her.
+Abigail reprimands Graham for conspiring against Lecter, stating that she still believes in Lecter despite him having wounded her.
 Graham remembers a conversation he had with Lecter where he described his "memory palace" to him, which Graham deduces to be the Norman Chapel at Palermo.
 Eight months later, Graham and Abigail visit the Chapel, where they analyze Lecter's view of himself as a God.
-The local police is investigating the Chapel after finding Dimmond's torso in the form of a human heart.
-Graham is approached by Chief Investigator Rinaldo Pazzi (Fortunato Cerlino), who has traveled since Florence.
+The local police are investigating the Chapel after finding Dimmond's torso in the form of a human heart.
+Graham is approached by Chief Investigator Rinaldo Pazzi (Fortunato Cerlino), who has traveled from Florence.
 Pazzi is aware of Lecter and Graham, having investigated both of them before his arrival.

-Lecter is deemed as "Il Mostro" or "The Monster of Florence" and Pazzi is linking him to a murder committed twenty years ago, where a couple was murdered and the corpses displayed like Sandro Botticelli's painting, Primavera, and for which another man was convicted.
+Lecter is known to him as "Il Mostro" or "The Monster of Florence" and Pazzi is linking him to a murder committed twenty years prior, where a couple was murdered and the corpses displayed like Sandro Botticelli's painting, Primavera, and for which another man was convicted.
 Pazzi hands a photograph of Dimmond's mutilation to Graham.
-As he is using his "ability", he is haunted when the mutilated corpse starts shaping like the stag before coming back to reality.
-He then talks with Abigail and he finally remembers that Abigail died before he was taken by the ambulance.
+As he is using his "ability", he is haunted when the mutilated corpse starts transforming into the stag before he snaps back to reality.
+He then talks with Abigail, and he finally remembers that Abigail died before he was taken by the ambulance.
 She disappears while Lecter is shown to be watching Graham from a distance in the Chapel.

 Pazzi meets with Graham, who deduces that Lecter hasn't left the city and is actually at the Chapel at that moment.
-They descend into the Chapel's catacombs, in pursuit of Lecter but they fail to find him.
+They descend into the Chapel's catacombs in pursuit of Lecter, but they fail to find him.
 Pazzi and Graham then have an argument about their purposes and Pazzi leaves.
 Graham continues investigating the catacombs.
-Knowing that Lecter is nearby, he just says "I forgive you".
+Knowing that Lecter is nearby, he says aloud, "I forgive you".